-- Presenting certificates to all children who achieve 98% attendance and above and a star badge for those who achieve 100% each term in the end of term assembly.
+- Presenting certificates to all children who achieve 98% attendance and above and a prize for those who achieve 100% each term in the end of term assembly.
 Absence due to medical appointments at hospital or with consultants will not be counted when determining the % attendance for awards, to ensure that these children are not discriminated against.
+Neither will absence due to nationally recognised exams, for example graded dance or music exams.
 Routine doctor, dentist and optician appointments should however be made outside school hours.
 School staff may request proof of hospital/consultant appointments in order to determine which category they fall into. - Presenting trophies at the end of the academic year for those pupils who achieve 100% attendance. - Publishing all of these awards in our school newsletters.